-How to book celebrity for your event?by Adrian,
+Event with celebrities?
+How to book them for your event?

 Event planning can be a tricky thing.
 There’s a lot to manage: securing a venue, organizing all the food and drinks, and making sure you promote the event well enough that people show up – all while remaining on or under budget.
 A key component to ensuring a successful event is making sure your guests are entertained, which sometimes means you have to add an additional wrinkle to your planning: booking the entertainment.
 When you add all of these elements together, it can make even the most experienced event planner want to pull their hair out in frustration.